Theme song: "Don't Let Me Be Misunderstood" Lana Del Rey

 "I'm mostly worried about my mother," Helen reveals to him.
 "She's such a church go-er, I don't think she ever thought Dawn would come out as being a lesbian.
 She's not taking the news very well."

-adjustment period, but she'll have to understand that this is who Dawn
+there'll be an adjustment period, but she'll have to understand that this

 Upstairs, Barbara sits at the desk in her bedroom, looking at her computer screen.
 She types slowly, as she's not used to being on a computer and then waits for the search results to come up.